ciaranbench/spectral-denoising-cycleGAN/README.md

 # ClirPATH to do
 - ask around for a relevant conference to attend
-- Propose application to get funcing for webapp
+- Propose application to get funding for webapp
-- perhaps find a compelling clinical use-case for our denoising algo... apply for project funding if indeed we work something out
+- perhaps find a compelling clinical use-case for our denoising algo... apply for project funding if indeed we work something out (though now this seems less appealing than the above)
 - discuss suitable journals to submit to if it all goes well